 Full Moon square Ceres is the aspect equivalent to the Salvation Army, seeking to rescue those in the most need.
-Those touched by this full Moon then must be careful however, that their saving doesn’t turn into a saviour complex.
+Those touched by this full Moon then must be careful however, that their saving doesn’t turn into a savior complex.
 When this aspect warps, it warps big.
 The subject can be the smothered or do the smothering, sometimes they will be one then the other depending on the relationship.
 Moon square Ceres can very easily destroy life instead of saving it.
 It can love so hard and hug so tightly that it squeezes the life out of the beloved.
 At the most negative, Moon square Ceres can be one of the narcissistic mother who engulfs her child to the extent that the child doesn’t even realise she is being abused.

 Full Moon November 2017 Summary

 You can see that the full Moon opposition is the centre pillar of a quadrant which comprises a T-square with Ceres.
 This pillar also sandwiches two learning triangles together.
 The adjustment quincunx is made between Ceres and Neptune.
 Both these planets share the tendency to play the martyr or the victim.
-This Full Moon looks to bring the balance between the saviour and victim dichotomy.
+This Full Moon looks to bring the balance between the savior and victim dichotomy.
 The problem with the smother-mother of Ceres is that she can retard the development of her child by being over protective.
 Neptune is also great at making the Moon feel really guilty that they are not doing enough to rescue those who are suffering.

 Nature can be cruel, but it is always fair.
 This Full Moon can be very indulgent, but when we have overdone it, the hangover the next day shows us how far we have intoxicated ourselves.
 It helps us keep the balance in the future, if we know we will pay for it the next day.
 The first world has made incredible advances in medicine, for example with birth control.
 But messing with hormones disrupts nature.
 We know already that BPI in plastics mimic oestrogen and this hormone also pollutes the waste system (from women pee-ing out the the pill).
 This has been found to cause the phenomenon of transgender fish!